Hi! I am Sunny :)

 I’m an undergraduate student majoring in Symbolic Systems and a coterminal student in Computer Science at Stanford University.
 I am very fortunate to be advised by Dan Jurafsky and Robert Hawkins.

-Selected Papers
+Recent Papers

 Generation Space Size: Understanding and Calibrating Open-Endedness of LLM Generations.
 Sunny Yu, Ahmad Jabbar, Robert Hawkins, Dan Jurafsky, Myra Cheng.
 Pre-print, under review (2025).